Department of Biology

 2

 Biology Majors must complete 40 hours in Biology (BY) courses approved for the major, including BY 123 and BY 124 with a C or better and the courses taken to satisfy the requirements below.
 Additional courses to total 40 semester hours selected after consultation with an advisor and consideration of interests and career goals.
 At least 9 hours must be 400-level or higher.
 No more than 6 total hours of BY 394, BY 397, BY 398, and BY 492 can be applied towards the 40 hours of Biology (BY) courses.
-Note: BY 101BY 102, BY 108, BY 109, BY 111BY 112BY 116, BY 203 and BY 261 cannot be applied toward the Biology major.
+Note: BY 101BY 102, BY 103, BY 103L, BY 108, BY 109, BY 110, BY 111BY 112BY 116, BY 203 and BY 261 cannot be applied toward the Biology major.

 GPA Requirement & Residency